DaButter/experimentalProjects/cpp_notes.md

 ```

 </details>
 Things that i need to understand:
 debugging in c++ (walgrind, gdb)
 compilators in c++
 Design Patterns (Singleton, Factory, Observer) what is this
 merge sort, bubble sort, quick sort - sorting
+memory segments, how program is loaded in to memory, what linux does

 git, git submodules, package managers used for library linking
 linux
 networking, OSI model, everything